 It was commented that current IBC encoder in VTM only search up to 16x16 blocks; with the increase of block size of IBC, gains can be achieved.

-Recommendation: Revisit after the proponent provides information regarding how many condition checks are needed for BV validation.
+It was suggested to have more study in terms of additional checks required in different platforms (software, hardware, etc.).

+JVET-N0249 proposes a method of similar concept.

+Recommendation: no action.

 JVET-N0702 Crosscheck of JVET-N0096 (CE8-related: A fixed updating order for IBC reference memory) [T.-S Chang (Alibaba)] [miss] [late]